-School uniform is worn by all students in Years 7 – 11, in accordance with the information shown in the uniform leaflet (link below).
+School uniform is worn by all students in Years 7 – 11, in accordance with the information shown in the uniform leaflet.

 A note from home is requested on the rare occasion when a student is unable to wear a specific item of uniform.

-TIES & HOUSE COLOURS: We place a high value on 'belonging' to a House and this plays a key role in school competitions and fund raising activities in school.
-Each House is represented by a colour and each student wears a school tie with their house colour running as a stripe through it.
-The school will allocate your child a house and notify you of this in advance of joining; please purchase the corresponding tie.
+Ties and House colours: We place a high value on 'belonging' to a House and this plays a key role in school competitions and fundraising activities in school.
+Each House is represented by a colour and each student wears a school tie with their House colour running as a stripe through it.
+The school will allocate your child a House and notify you of this in advance of joining - please purchase the corresponding tie

 Key Stage 5 students are part of the larger school community and, as such, they are expected to set an example to younger students.
 Students should dress smartly at all times in line with the uniform policy of the school.
 Casual wear, sportswear, jeans and trainers are not permitted apart from Football Scholarship students who should wear the designated clothing.
 Please see the Sixth Form section for more information.